Cure your comfort food cravings with these mouthwatering Spinach and Artichoke Stuffed Shells!

 Once your delicious filling is ready, it’s time to stuff the pasta shells.

 You’ll add a generous spoonful of the filling to the shells, then bake them in a rich béchamel sauce.
-The homemade white sauce is simple to make, yet so delicious.
+The homemade white sauce (similar to Alfredo) is simple to make, yet so delicious.
 It’s the perfect finishing touch to this vegetarian stuffed shells recipe.

-The last step is baking the Spinach and Artichoke Stuffed Shells to perfection!
+The last step is baking the Spinach Artichoke Stuffed Shells to perfection!

-Don’t let the pasta get too browned, or it will get tough.
+Don’t let these artichoke spinach stuffed shells with white sauce get too browned, or it will get tough.
 Your baked pasta should be golden just on the edges.

-These Spinach and Artichoke Stuffed Shells are a recipe you’ll want to repeat all fall and winter long.
+These vegetarian Stuffed Shells with Spinach and Artichoke are a recipe you’ll want to repeat all fall and winter long.
 Serve them with a salad for a meal your whole family is sure to love!

 Cure your comfort food cravings with these creamy, delicious Spinach and Artichoke Stuffed Shells!

 - 2 large garlic cloves, minced